qngapparat/daf/README.md

 // lend
 ```

-A portable version of `foo.js` is then included in the deployment package.
+A portable version of `foo.js` is then included in the deployment package, and it is added to the scope inside the Lambda.

 ```
 └── lambdas